What is this about?

 The stages of the amendment process are explained in more detail below.

-The proposed Urban Growth Boundary updates occur within the local government areas of:
+The Urban Growth Boundary updates approved in May 2025 occurred within the local government areas of:

 • Clarence